2KAbhishek/tmux2k/README.md

 #### 🪆 Add New Plugins

-To add a new plugin, add a script to the [scripts](./scripts) folder that prints something to the console.
+To add a new plugin, add a script to the [plugins](./plugins) folder, tmux2k will put the `echo/print` of the plugin to the your tmux status bar.

 > The plugin name and script file name must match e.g: plugin named `foo` should have a file called `scripts/foo.sh`